Movatterモバイル変換

 Warfare continued intermittently between the Theban and Heracleapolitan dynasts until shortly before the 39thregnal year of NebhepetreMentuhotep II, when the Herakleopolitans were defeated, and this dynasty could begin to consolidate their rule.
 The rulers of the 11th Dynasty reasserted Egypt's influence over her neighbors inAfrica and the Near East.
 Mentuhotep II sent renewed expeditions toPhoenicia to obtaincedar.
 SankhkareMentuhotep III sent an expedition fromCoptos south to theland of Punt.

 The reign of its last king, and thus the end of this dynasty, is something of a mystery.
 Contemporary records refer to "seven empty years" following the death of Mentuhotep III, which correspond to the reign of NebtawyreMentuhotep IV.
 Modern scholars identify hisvizier Amenemhat withAmenemhat I, the first king of12th Dynasty, as part of a theory that Amenemhat became king as part of a palace coup.
 The only certain details of Mentuhotep's reign was that two remarkable omens were witnessed at the quarry ofWadi Hammamat by the vizier Amenemhat.
-Nobody knows for certain howAmenemhat I rose to power and became the next pharaoh.
+Nobody knows for certain howAmenemhat I rose to power and became the next king.

-Rulers of the Eleventh Dynasty
+Rulers of the 11th Dynasty

 Nomarchs of Dynasty XI